remy/nodemon/README.md

     nodemon --delay 10 server.js

 The delay figure is number of seconds to delay before restarting.
 So nodemon will only restart your app the given number of seconds after the *last* file change.

-## Ignoring files

-By default, if nodemon will only restart when a `.js` JavaScript file changes.
-In some cases you will want to ignore some specific files, directories or file patterns, to prevent nodemon from prematurely restarting your application.

-You can use the [example ignore file](http://github.com/remy/nodemon/blob/master/nodemonignore.example) (note that this example file is not hidden - you must rename it to `.nodemonignore`) as a basis for your nodemon, but it's very simple to create your own:

-    # this is my ignore file with a nice comment at the top

-    /vendor/*     # ignore all external submodules
-    /public/*     # static files
-    ./README.md   # a specific file
-    *.css         # ignore any CSS files too :(\d)*\.js    # monitor javascript files with only digits in their name

-The ignore file accepts:

-* Comments starting with a `#` symbol
-* Blank lines
-* Specific files
-* File patterns (this is converted to a regex, so you have full control of the pattern)
-* Unescaped regex's begining with `:`.

-**Note** the `.nodemonignore` file is read from the directory you run nodemon from, *not* from the location of the node script you're running.

 ## Controlling shutdown of your script